The Clansman: A Historical Romance of the Ku Klux Klan: Plot

-In The Clansman, Reconstruction was an attempt by Augustus Stoneman, a thinly veiled reference to Representative Thaddeus Stevens of Pennsylvania, to ensure that the Republican Party would stay in power by securing the Southern black vote.
+In The Clansman, Reconstruction was an attempt by Austin Stoneman, a thinly veiled reference to Representative Thaddeus Stevens of Pennsylvania, to ensure that the Republican Party would stay in power by securing the Southern black vote.
 Stoneman's hatred for President Johnson stems from Johnson's refusal to disenfranchise Southern whites.
 His anger towards former slaveholders is intensified after the assassination of Abraham Lincoln, when he vows revenge on the South.
 His programs strip away the land owned by whites, giving it to former slaves.
 (See Forty acres and a mule.)
 Men claiming to represent the government confiscate the material wealth of the South, destroying plantation-owning families.
 Finally, the former slaves are taught that they are superior to their former owners and should rise up against them.
 These injustices are the impetuses for the creation of the Klan.

 Similar to his statements about The Leopard's Spots, Dixon insists in a "To the reader" prologue that the novel is historical:

 I have sought to preserve in this romance both the letter and the spirit of this remarkable period.
 The men who enact the drama of fierce revenge into which I have woven a double love-story are historical figures.
 I have merely changed their names without taking a liberty with any essential historic fact.

 Reception

 The publication of The Clansman caused significant uproar not only in the North, but throughout the South.
 Thomas Dixon was denounced for renewing old conflicts and glorifying what many thought was an unfortunate part of American history.

 When offered membership in the KKK, Dixon reportedly turned it down because, he claimed, he did not agree with the Klan's methods.
 The Klokard of the Klan, Oscar Haywood, at one point challenged Dixon to a debate over the nature of the Ku Klux Klan.

 Despite Dixon's reported claims that he rejected violence except in self-defense, in the book previous to The Clansman in Dixon's trilogy, The Leopard's Spots, the Klan dealt thusly with a black man who had asked a white woman to kiss him:

 When the sun rose next morning the lifeless body of Tim Shelby was dangling from a rope tied to the iron rail of the balcony of the court house.
 His neck was broken and his body was hanging low--scarcely three feet from the ground.
-His thick lips had been split with a sharp knife and from his teeth hung this placard:

-"The answer of the Anglo-Saxon race to Negro lips that dare pollute with words the womanhood of the South.
+His thick lips had been split with a sharp knife and from his teeth hung this placard: "The answer of the Anglo-Saxon race to Negro lips that dare pollute with words the womanhood of the South.
 K. K. K."